yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 ## Per-Atom Refit

 After joint offsets are attached to the snapshot, each active atom is refit.
-Frozen atoms are copied from the previous state without a new fit.
+Frozen atoms are left in the iteration state copied from the previous state.
 The active loop may run under OpenMP using `FitOptions::thread_size`.

 For each atom:

-1. build a sample list by subtracting fitted neighbor responses from the atom's local samples;
+1. build a sample list by subtracting fitted neighbor responses from the atom's unfiltered local sampling entries;
 2. use the joint-offset snapshot model as the fixed offset model;
-3. call `EstimateLocalGaussianWithOffsetModel` to fit amplitude and width with that fixed offset; and
+3. call `EstimateLocalGaussianWithOffsetModel` to fit amplitude and width with that fixed offset and `FitOptions` distance limits; and
 4. accept the candidate only if `CanBuildFiniteZeroOffsetSamples` confirms that subtracting the candidate offset remains finite and inside the `float` response range.